microsoft/playwright/docs/api.md

 - `event` <[string]> Event name, same one would pass into `page.on(event)`.
 - `optionsOrPredicate` <[Function]|[Object]> Either a predicate that receives an event or an options object.
   - `predicate` <[Function]> receives the event data and resolves to truthy value when the waiting should resolve.
-  - `polling` <[number]|"raf"|"mutation"> An interval at which the `pageFunction` is executed, defaults to `raf`.
-If `polling` is a number, then it is treated as an interval in milliseconds at which the function would be executed.
-If `polling` is a string, then it can be one of the following values:
-    - `'raf'` - to constantly execute `pageFunction` in `requestAnimationFrame` callback.
-This is the tightest polling mode which is suitable to observe styling changes.
-    - `'mutation'` - to execute `pageFunction` on every DOM mutation.
   - `timeout` <[number]> maximum time to wait for in milliseconds.
 Defaults to `30000` (30 seconds).
 Pass `0` to disable timeout.
 The default value can be changed by using the [browserContext.setDefaultTimeout(timeout)](#browsercontextsetdefaulttimeouttimeout) or [page.setDefaultTimeout(timeout)](#pagesetdefaulttimeouttimeout) methods.
 - returns: <[Promise]<[any]>> Promise which resolves to the event data value.

 Waits for event to fire and passes its value into the predicate function.
 Resolves when the predicate returns truthy value.
+Will throw an error if the page is closed before the event is fired.

 #### page.waitForFunction(pageFunction[, options[, ...args]])
 - `pageFunction` <[function]|[string]> Function to be evaluated in browser context